mrled/algo/README.NEWTROY.md

         ./algo

     Both seemed to work fine.
-In fact, it kept the same EC2 VM and IP address.
+It appears to have kept the same IP address, but terminated the old EC2 VM and provisioned a new one.

 4. Redeploying